 The College of Social Sciences, Mathematics and Education (CSSME)

 consists of five departments with curricula in seven core undergraduate disciplines – criminology, education (elementary and secondary), government and world affairs, history, mathematics, psychology and sociology.
 From these seven areas, students may earn one of 24 different majors, minors or certificates.
-There is a master’s program in education offering a Master of Education (M.Ed.) degree.
+The Department of Education also offers degrees in Master of Education in Curriculum and Design (M.Ed.) and Master of Science in Instructional Design and Technology (M.S.).

 There are several qualities that represent the cornerstone of the CSSME, including: